oasisprotocol/docs/docs/dapp/opl/celer/ping-example.md

 ## Overview Ping

 In this example, you'll deploy the same contract on two different chains.
-You'll then send a `ping` from chain A to chain B, facilitated by Celer-IM.
+You'll then send a `ping` from *BSC Testnet* to *Saphhire Testnet*, facilitated by Celer-IM.
-The contract on chain B will receive the `ping` and emits an event with the message which was received.
+The contract on *Sapphire Testnet* will receive the `ping` and emits an event with the message which was received.

 ## Contract Setup